DO - A Blip in My Story (Formerly Incarcerated)

 The candidate should be interested in/available for internships and mentorships.

-Krost CPAs/KBKG Umoja Scholars Scholarship Fund: $10,000 (Two awards at $5,000 each).
+Krost CPAs/KBKG Umoja Scholars Scholarship Fund: $5,000 (one award at $5,000).

 Pierce - Reseda Women's Club